palpaulcode/alx-low_level_programming/0x0A-argc_argv/README.md

 ## File `4-add.c`
 A program that adds positive numbers.
 If no number is passed to the program, it prints `0` followed by a new line.
 If one of the numbers contains symbols that are not digits, it prints `Error` followed by a new line and returns `1`.

+## File `100-change.c`
+Contains a program that prints the minimum number of coins to make change for an amount of money